MicrosoftDocs/azure-ai-docs/articles/search/tutorial-optimize-indexing-push-api.md

 ## Step 6: Explore the index

-You can explore the populated search index after the program has run programmatically or by using the [Search explorer](search-explorer.md) in the portal.
+You can explore the populated search index after the program has run either programmatically or by using the [Search explorer](search-explorer.md) in the portal.

 ### Programatically